mPulseMedia/codename/kernal/rule_3_format.md

 3b_ convention           - Prompt convention usage

-   a intro_format        - Start each prompt file with a brief sentence explaining purpose b exec_flow           - Execute prompts sequentially, documenting implementation notes c name_rule           - Use consistent identifiers (e.g., prompt_1b_struct) as references d desc_style          - Write instructions in present tense imperative form for clarity e prompt_reuse        - Allow revisiting and modifying prompts as needed during development
+   a intro_format        - Start each prompt group with a brief summary explaining purpose b summary_format      - Use consistent format for all prompt summaries c name_rule           - Use consistent identifiers (e.g., prompt_1b_struct) as references d desc_style          - Write tasks in present tense imperative form for clarity e prompt_reuse        - Allow revisiting and modifying prompts as needed during development

 3b1_ intro_format        - Format introductions
-   a overview            - Include overview of sections with clear organizational structure b purpose             - State clear purpose statement at the beginning of each file c concise             - Keep introduction brief while providing necessary context d scannable           - Format for easy scanning with consistent visual hierarchy
+   a overview            - Include overview of prompts with clear organizational structure b purpose             - State clear purpose summary at the beginning of each prompt group c concise             - Keep summary brief while providing necessary context d scannable           - Format for easy scanning with consistent visual hierarchy

-3b2_ exec_flow           - Flow of execution
-   a sequence            - Follow established order when executing prompt sections b document            - Record implementation notes and modifications after execution c iterate             - Revisit and refine implementations as needed during development d track               - Maintain history of executed prompts for project documentation e backtrack           - Document any need to revisit previous steps in the sequence

 3b3_ name_rule           - Rule for naming
-   a reference           - Create identifiers that serve as both plan references and history b hierarchy           - Follow established numbering convention for hierarchical structure a consistency         - Maintain naming consistency across all project documentation b snake_case          - Use snake_case for all identifiers with meaningful component parts
+   a reference           - Create identifiers that serve as both plan references and history b hierarchy           - Follow established numbering convention for hierarchical structure c consistency         - Maintain naming consistency across all project documentation d snake_case          - Use snake_case for all identifiers with meaningful component parts

-3b4_ desc_style          - Style descriptions
+3b4_ summary_style       - Style summaries
-   a omit_you            - Omit "You" when AI assistant is implied subject in instructions b action_verbs        - Use action verbs (create, implement, design) for clear direction c we_review           - Use "we" for collaborative review steps to indicate partnership d specificity         - Be specific about expected outcomes for each instruction point
+   a omit_you            - Omit "You" when AI assistant is implied subject in summaries b action_verbs        - Use action verbs (create, implement, design) for clear direction c we_review           - Use "we" for collaborative review steps to indicate partnership d specificity         - Be specific about expected outcomes for each instruction point